HVAC Maintenance Checklist

 Photo Credit: HS You / Flickr / CC BY-ND 2.0

-Before the cold weather comes, it’s important to take care of your central humidifier.
-Make sure to turn it off and give it a thorough clean.
+Before the cold weather comes, take care of your central humidifier.
+Turn it off and give it a thorough clean.
 It’s also a good idea to replace or change the water panel if needed.
 Doing this will help make sure your HVAC system works like a charm when the temperature drops.

 Clear Condensate Drains

-The condensate drain serves an important purpose – it funnels away water that’s been used to cool the air, so it’s critical that it stays clear of any blockages.
-Before doing any cleaning, make sure to switch off the power supply to your HVAC unit first.
+The condensate drain serves an important purpose — it funnels away water that’s been used to cool the air, so it’s critical that it stays clear of any blockages.
+Before doing any cleaning, switch off the power supply to your HVAC unit.

 Inspect Evaporator Coils